14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Bellwood-Wall-Shelf-Black-Walnut-UMBRA-5.jpg?v=1731903251
   Price: $249.99 NZD
-- [Umbra Buddy Chess Set - Natural](https://everydayhome.co.nz/products/buddy-chess-set-natural): Buddy Chess Set is an elegant addition to any space, able to serve as eye-catching decor when not in use.
+- [Buddy Chess Set - Natural](https://everydayhome.co.nz/products/buddy-chess-set-natural): Buddy Chess Set is an elegant addition to any space, able to serve as eye-catching decor when not in use.
 It sports polished black and charcoal tiles and cast zinc chess pieces with nickel and titanium finishes.
 The board's glossy coating, in combination with the velvet lining under the individual pieces allows for optimal movement of the Buddy chess pieces.
-  Updated: 2025-09-25T16:27:10Z
+  Updated: 2025-10-02T03:38:07Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-Chess-Set-Natural-UMBRA-0.jpg?v=1731903504
-  Price: $369.99 NZD
+  Price: $239.99 NZD
 - [Umbra Buddy Wall Hook - Set of 3 Assorted Colours](https://everydayhome.co.nz/products/buddy-hook-set-3-assorted): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
 When not in use, they serve as fun, unique wall decor that is sure to be a conversation-starter.
 Buddy Wall Hooks are the perfect addition to your entryway and a playful, space-saving alternative to a traditional coat rack.
   Updated: 2025-10-01T06:33:53Z
   Vendor: UMBRA